Esoteric Language Models: A Family of Any-Order Diffusion LLMs: Experiments

-\paragraph{Experimental Setup} We compare \method{} against leading masked diffusion models—MDLM~\citep{sahoo2024simple}, SEDD~\citep{lou2024discrete}, D3PM~\citep{austin2021structured}, and DiffusionBERT~\citep{he2022diffusionbert}—as well as uniform state models DUO~\citep{sahoo2025the}, UDLM~\citep{schiff2025simple}, and specifically BD3-LMs~\citep{arriola2025block}, which also interpolate between MDM and AR and support KV caching.
-All models are trained with \texttt{batch\_size=512}, consistent with prior work.
-We split each batch evenly: half trained with the AR loss and half with the MDM loss~(\ref{eqn:nelbo}).
-Refer to \tab{tab:split-ablation} for an ablation on the split proportion.
-Refer to Algo. \ref{alg:train} for the training procedure.
-Attention biases are configured as described in~\sec{sec:method-attention}.
-When training \method{} as a pure MDM ($\alpha_0 = 1$), the full batch is trained with the MDM loss.
-For this setting only, we replace the diffusion coefficient $\dat / (1 - \at)$ with $-1$, which empirically reduced training variance and improved convergence.
+\paragraph{Experimental Setup} The primary baselines for \method{} are an autoregressive Transformer (AR), the state-of-the-art MDM MDLM~\citep{sahoo2024simple}, and BD3-LMs~\citep{arriola2025block}, which also interpolate between MDM and AR and support KV caching.
+In discrete diffusion models, the denoising transformer is typically a DiT~\citep{peebles2023scalable}, a standard Transformer augmented with Adaptive LayerNorm (Ada-LN) to condition on the diffusion timestep.
+For MDMs this conditioning is not required, so \citet{sahoo2024simple,arriola2025block} fix the DiT timestep to $t=0$.
+Because Ada-LN increases the parameter count, we train the AR baseline both with and without Ada-LN.
+All models are trained with batch size $512$, following prior work.
+Unless stated otherwise, we split the batch evenly ($\kappa=0.5$) between the AR and diffusion losses; see \tab{tab:split-ablation} for an ablation over $\kappa$ and Algo.~\ref{alg:train} for the full training procedure.
+Attention biases are configured as in \sec{sec:method-attention}.
+When training \method{} as a pure MDM ($\alpha_0 = 1$), the full batch uses the MDM loss, and we replace the diffusion coefficient $\dat / (1 - \at)$ with $-1$, which empirically reduced training variance and improved convergence.
+We train \methodb{} with $\alpha_0 \in \{0, 0.125, 0.25, 0.5, 1.0\}$ on LM1B and OWT. \paragraph{AR-MDM Interpolation} Ada-LN improves the perplexity (PPL; $\downarrow$) of the AR model by about 1 point on LM1B and 0.1 on OWT as shown in~\tab{tab:ppl}.
+For all diffusion models, PPL is computed from the upper bound~\Eqn{eqn:nelbo} on the negative log-likelihood, which we denote as PPL (NELBO).
+For Eso-LMs, we additionally compute the exact likelihood as discussed in the subsequent section.

-\paragraph{Results} For our method, PPL is computed using~\Eqn{eqn:nelbo}.
-On LM1B, we train \methoda{} with $\alpha_0 \in \{0.0625, 0.125, 0.25, 0.5, 1.0\}$, and \methodb{} with $\alpha_0 = 1$.
-We find that \methoda{} effectively interpolates between MDLM and AR perplexities.
-Surprisingly, \methoda{}, which modifies MDMs by replacing bidirectional attention over mask tokens with a causal mask, outperforms MDLM by $\approx 1$ PPL at $\alpha_0=1$.
-This improvement can be attributed to the low-variance training loss as described earlier.
-In contrast, \methodb{} introduces causal dependencies among clean tokens, which degrades performance by $\approx 4$ PPL compared to \methoda{} at $\alpha_0 = 1$.
-This is expected because bidirectional attention on the clean tokens in \methoda{} is strictly more expressive than causal attention in \methodb{}.
-On OWT, \methodb{} is particularly compelling as it is the only model—BD3-LMs included—that supports KV caching during the diffusion phase.
-Trained with $\alpha_0 \in \{0.0625, 0.125, 0.25, 0.5, 1.0\}$, it shows smooth interpolation between AR and MDM perplexities~(\tab{tab:owt-ppl}).
-As with LM1B, \methoda{} remains competitive with MDLM on OWT.
+On both LM1B and OWT, \methodb{} smoothly interpolate between diffusion and AR perplexities, with $\alpha_0 = 0$ recovering the true AR likelihood.
+However, Eso-LMs have a worse PPL (NELBO) than MDLM by $\sim 4$ points at $\alpha_0=1$ on LM1B (\tab{tab:ppl}), as the former is MDLM with sparse causal rather than bidirectional attention.
+The same trend holds on OWT.
+We discuss how to choose $\alpha_0$ in~\sec{exp:generation_quality}.